publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schII/m__us_usc_t15_s80b–3.md

     (a) __Necessity of registration__

-        Except as provided in subsection (b) of this section and [section 80b–3a of this title][/us/usc/t15/s80b–3a], it shall be unlawful for any investment adviser, unless registered under this section, to make use of the mails or any means or instrumentality of interstate commerce in connection with his or its business as an investment adviser.
+        Except as provided in subsection (b) and [section 80b–3a of this title][/us/usc/t15/s80b–3a], it shall be unlawful for any investment adviser, unless registered under this section, to make use of the mails or any means or instrumentality of interstate commerce in connection with his or its business as an investment adviser.

     (b) __Investment advisers who need not be registered__

-    The provisions of subsection (a) of this section shall not apply to—
+    The provisions of subsection (a) shall not apply to—

         (1) any investment adviser, other than an investment adviser who acts as an investment adviser to any private fund, all of whose clients are residents of the State within which such investment adviser maintains his or its principal office and place of business, and who does not furnish advice or issue analyses or reports with respect to securities listed or admitted to unlisted trading privileges on any national securities exchange;